supermegadav/mcmg-src-rules/Global.md

 ## Other rules

+All individual runs in the *without loads* categories will be summed up to the second, not to the frame.
 All submissions regardless of time require a video.
 Boot up, console switch and load times must be shown in the video.